-The fair values of the total investments in CIIF Oil Mills Companies were determined by taking into account the redemption price of San Miguel Corporation (SMC) shares, which comprise 96.72% (over total balance) of CIIF's assets, and discounted cash flow (DCF) approach for other operating net assets.
+The fair values of the total investments in CIIF-OMG were determined by taking into account the redemption price of San Miguel Corporation (SMC) shares, which comprise 96.72% (over total balance) of CIIF's assets, and discounted cash flow (DCF) approach for other operating net assets.

-The CIIF Oil Mills Companies have investments in 14 CIIF Holding Companies which hold shares in SMC.
-The aggregate market value of the Company's interest in these SMC shares amounted to P6.21 billion as at December 31, 2018 and 2017.
-In addition, the fair values of the other operating net assets of the CIIF Oil Mills Companies have been determined using DCF approach.
-Significant assumptions used include a discount rate of 12.00% in both 2018 and 2017.
-The DCF computation is based on latest available figures of CIIF Oil Mills Companies as at December 31, 2015.
+The CIIF-OMG have investments in 14 CIIF Holding Companies which hold shares in SMC.
+The aggregate market value of the Company's interest in these SMC shares amounted to P6.21 billion as at December 31, 2018.
+In addition, the fair values of the other operating net assets of the CIIF-OMG have been determined using DCF approach.
+Significant assumptions used include a discount rate of 12.00% in 2018.
+The DCF computation is based on latest available figures of CIIF-OMG as at December 31, 2015.

-The assets of the CIIF Oil Mills Companies and the SMC shares which were subsequently redeemed are presently sequestered and are the subject of an ongoing appeal by the Philippine Coconut Producers Federation with the Supreme Court (SC).
-The investments of SPMC, Iligan Coconut Industries, Inc. ('Ilicoco') and other CIIF Oils Mills Companies in the 14 CIIF Holding Companies and the loans and advances granted by SPMC, Ilicoco and other CIIF Oil Mills Companies to the 14 CIIF Holding Companies were used to purchase the shares of stock in SMC.
+The assets of the CIIF-OMG and the SMC shares which were subsequently redeemed are presently sequestered and are the subject of an ongoing appeal by the Philippine Coconut Producers Federation with the Supreme Court (SC).
+The investments of SPMC, Iligan Coconut Industries, Inc. ('Ilicoco') and other CIIF-OMG in the 14 CIIF Holding Companies and the loans and advances granted by SPMC, Ilicoco and other CIIF-OMG Companies to the 14 CIIF Holding Companies were used to purchase the shares of stock in SMC.
 As at December 31, 2001, the loans and advances granted to the 14 CIIF Holding Companies were fully collected.
 These SMC shares were sequestered by the Presidential Commission of Good Government (PCGG) in May 1986.